 I do some combination of these every day.
 I recommend starting with 1 or 2 and seeing how you feel after doing them daily for a couple weeks.
 There’s also a link below if you’d like to find a MAT specialist.

 No matter how old or young, fit or sedentary you are, moving is the key to looking and feeling younger.

 I guarantee these exercises will help you do just that.

-My 10 Favorite Exercises for Reducing Aches and Pains
+10 of the Best Exercises for Reducing Aches and Pains

 To get a personalized plan for you, find a MAT specialist here.